 Statements vs Expressions

-- An expression is something that evaluates to something.
+An expression evaluates to some value

-myFunction() // As statement if (myFunction()) // As expression print("Returned true!")
+myFunction(); // As statement if (myFunction()) // As expression print("Returned true!");

 compile_code || exit 1